 - The bill authorizes tax credits against the insurance taxes.
 Thus, the bill has the potential to decrease insurance tax revenue.
 The actual revenue loss would be dependent on the level of credit-eligible investments and credits issued by the Development Services Agency (DSA). - The bill provides that DSA may not approve more than \$45 million in tax credit certificates over the life of the program (i.e., the tax credit cap).
 Thus the revenue loss to the state would not exceed \$45 million across all funds, and the total would be spread across at least three years, and possibly many more years than that.
-Tax credits cannot be claimed for two years, meaning the revenue loss would begin after the current biennium. - The majority of insurance tax receipts are deposited in the GRF which would bear the majority of the revenue loss.
-Approximately 5% of insurance tax receipts may be deposited in the Fire Marshal Fund, used by the Department of Commerce.
+Tax credits cannot be claimed during the first two years of the investment, meaning the revenue loss would begin after the current biennium. - The majority of insurance tax receipts are deposited in the GRF which would bear the majority of the revenue loss.
+Approximately 5% of insurance tax receipts are deposited in the Fire Marshal Fund, used by the Department of Commerce.